 |Clave / ID||Nombre||Resumen EN||Descripción EN||Sabías qué EN|

 These graphic expressions provide information on the site and the calculation of time.
 There are very many rectangular and circular format calendar counts together with various points and lines.
-There is also a plethora of representations of the rain and monkey gods, the latter were possibly spider monkeys which were present in the state of Guerrero in pre-Hispanic times.
-References to the animal world are supplemented by serpents and fish, which lived alongside the pre-Hispanic settlers of the Guerrero, as can be seen from the rock carved imagery.
+There is also a plethora of representations of the rain and monkey gods, the latter possibly spider monkeys which were present in the state of Guerrero in pre-Hispanic times.
+References to the animal world are enriched by serpents and fish, which lived alongside the pre-Hispanic settlers of Guerrero, as can be seen from the imagery carved into the rocks.

 |La Venta||One of the first cities of ancient Mexico (1200-400 BC), set in a region of lush vegetation.
 The imprint of the mysterious Olmecas appears in the urban layout, the amazing stone sculptures—some of them weighing up to 35 tons—and the jade offerings found here.||La Venta is the oldest known Olmec city in Mesoamerica with a planned layout and a monumental architecture.
 It is comprised of platforms which are aligned on a north to south axis to form avenues and create open spaces.
 Settlers possibly first arrived in the region around the year 5,000 BC and 600 years later had already developed a remarkable culture.
 Large structures were built from compacted earth (stone quarries were far away), with the use of natural tar.
 These structures reached up to 100 feet in height on broad terraces, with enormous stone sculptures weighing up to 35 tonnes which were brought from the distant Gulf of Mexico area.
 These were carved with extraordinary skill and replicated the human form or combined it with animal forms to portray fantastical beings.
 Abundant offerings were also found underground, many of which were made from jade.
 There are no other comparable examples from this period in ancient Mexico. |